Bellevue Baptist Church: Adrian Rogers (1972–2005)

-Steve Gaines (2005–present)
+Steve Gaines (2005–2025)

 On July 10, 2005, members voted to make Steve Gaines the new pastor.
 Gaines previously served as pastor at First Baptist Church in Gardendale, Alabama; a suburb of Birmingham, for fourteen years.
 His first sermon as new pastor at Bellevue was on September 11, 2005.
 Since 1996, Gaines had preached once a year at Bellevue by Rogers' invitation.
 After eight months of reviewing potential candidates for senior pastor, the search committee reached a unanimous decision.

 In the 14 years that Gaines was the senior pastor in Gardendale, 3,251 people were baptized, leading the Alabama Baptist State Convention in baptisms seven out of ten years.
 For Easter 2005, First Baptist Gardendale held community-wide services at the Birmingham-Jefferson Convention Complex with more 10,000 attending.